 I am doctoral candidate and instructor of record in the Department of Political Science at State University of New York at Binghamton, specializing in comparative politics with a focus on voting behavior and political participation.

 I received my B.A. in International Relations at Galatasaray University, Istanbul-Turkey, and studied Political Science at Université Paris I Panthéon-Sorbonne in Paris, France as exchange student.
 I received my first M.A. in International Political Economy at Koç University, Istanbul-Turkey, in 2012.
-I then received my second M.A. in Comparative Politics and World Politics at SUNY Binghamton University in 2015.
-I live in Binghamton, New York, with my beautiful wife Selcan.
+I then received my second M.A. in Comparative Politics and World Politics at Binghamton University in 2015.
+I currently live in Binghamton, New York, with my beautiful wife Selcan.

-I have taught, among others, American Polarization, Models of Elections and Electoral Behavior, Public Opinion and Elections, Elite and Electoral Polarization, Political Participation and Voting Behavior, Political Parties and Party Systems in Western Europe, and Understanding the European Union at SUNY Binghamton.
+I have taught, among others, American Polarization, Models of Elections and Electoral Behavior, Public Opinion and Elections, Elite and Electoral Polarization, Political Participation and Voting Behavior, Political Parties and Party Systems in Europe, and Understanding the European Union at State University of New York at Binghamton.